ViniciusEderman/MultiplicationTableWithJS/README.md

 # 💬 Run the project:
-    You need to clone my repository, open the folder(views) and start the index.html with(Live Serv) After do this, you can to play my game.
+    You need to clone my repository, open the folder(html) and start the index.html with(Live Serv) After do this, you can to test.